I was really, really into my java for decades! But here’s why I quit coffee for good. For reals!

 Caffeine is known to relax the esophageal sphincter.
 Coke and other high caffeine ‘energy drinks’ can also contribute to heartburn, but coffee is particularly problematic.

 Even decaf regularly causes heartburn problems for some people, so some researchers think other compounds in coffee can also contribute to acid reflux problems.

 4. Fewer Loo Breaks

-Drinking coffee can stimulate peristalsis, the process in the digestive tract that makes us head for the bathroom.
+But it’s not just number ones that it stimulates!
+Drinking coffee can stimulate peristalsis, the process in the digestive tract that makes us head for the loo.
 Some people use it deliberately as a laxative, but there’s a problem with this.

-By stimulating peristalsis, coffee also appears to promote increased gastric emptying, whereby the stomach’s contents are quickly passed into the small intestines, often before the digesting food has been properly broken down.
-In this partially digested state, it makes it much more difficult for nutrients to be absorbed from your food, meaning your body is less nourished.
+By stimulating peristalsis, coffee also appears to promote increased gastric emptying.
+That means the stomach’s contents are quickly passed into the small intestines, often before the digesting food has been properly broken down.
+In this partially digested state, it makes it much more difficult for nutrients to be absorbed from your food.
+Ultimately, it means your body is less nourished.
 It also increases the chances of irritation and inflammation within the gastrointestinal tract.